Intrastellarltd/Kubernetes-Observability-using-Grafana-and-Prometheus-with-Istio/README.md

 echo "http://$GATEWAY_URL/productpage"
 ```

-Paste the output from the previous command into your web browser and confirm that the Bookinfo product page is displayed.
+Paste the output from the previous command into a web browser and confirm that the Bookinfo product page is displayed.

 ---

 ### View the dashboard

 Istio integrates with several different telemetry applications.
-These can help you gain an understanding of the structure of your service mesh, display the topology of the mesh, and analyze the health of your mesh.
+These can help provide an understanding of the structure of the service mesh, display the topology of the mesh, and analyze the health of the mesh.

 Use the following instructions to deploy the Kiali dashboard, along with Prometheus, Grafana, and Jaeger.